Roblox/creator-docs/content/en-us/luau/type-checking.md

 type Map<K, V> = {[K]: V}
 ```

-Using the state object above, it can be reworked to use a generic type.
+To rework the `State` object from earlier to use a generic type:

 ```lua
 type State<T> = {